tylerm2204/tylerm2204.github.io/_posts/10-19-2018-weekly-reflection-5.md

 overlay, I found out that I can put multiple star outlines that are each a little bit bigger than eachother.
 By doing this, I made a more thicker outline star instead of a thin outline that I could barely see.

 -This is the end of the blog.
-See you in the next one!-
+See you in my next one!-